 Medical schools need bodies to teach students about anatomy and research facilities need them to study disease processes so they can devise cures.
 Since the bodies used for these purposes generally must be complete with all of their organs and tissues, organ donation is probably not an option.
 However, some programs do make exceptions so be sure to tell your family if you would prefer to donate your organs first; then, if the medical institution agrees to accept your body without some of its organs or if it is found that you are not medically suitable for organ donation, your family can carry out your wishes for whole body donation.

-If you decided you want to donate your body, you must contact the medical school or research facility of your choice and make arrangements before you die.
+If you decided you want to donate your body, you should contact the medical school or research facility of your choice and make arrangements before you die.
+There are a few states that permit your family to make the decision after you die but, for the most part, this must be a pre-death decision.

 With body donation, there is usually little or no expense for your family when your death occurs.
 Most medical schools pay for nearby transportation as well as embalming and final disposition.
 You should be aware that if you choose an institution that is not located near the place where you die, your family may have to pay some of the transportation expenses.
 After medical study, the donated body is usually cremated with burial or scattering in a university plot.
 However, the remains can be returned to the family for burial within a year or two.
 If this is your wish, it should be noted on the forms you filled out when committing to donate your body.